 The lack of precise definition of "significant reduction" in oil purchases gives the Administration flexibility in applying the exemption provision.
-On January 19, 2012, several Senators wrote to Treasury Secretary Geithner agreeing with outside experts that the Treasury Department should define "significant reduction" as an 18% purchase reduction based on total price paid (not just volumes).12 Administration officials said they largely adopted that standard.
+On January 19, 2012, several Senators wrote to Treasury Secretary Geithner agreeing with outside experts that the Treasury Department should define "significant reduction" as an 18% purchase reduction based on total price paid (not just volumes).17 Administration officials said they largely adopted that standard.
 Retaining the exemption has become crucial to continuing oil-related commerce with Iran, because Executive Order 13622 and P.L.
 112-158 sanctions a broad range of oil dealings with Iran unless a parent country has a current exemption.
 P.L.
 112-158 also amended Section 1245 such that any country that has received an exemption would retain that exemption if it completely ceases purchasing oil from Iran.
 The EU embargo on purchases of Iranian oil, announced January 23, 2012, and which took full effect by July 1, 2012, implied that virtually all EU oil customers of Iran would obtain exemptions.
 The table below on major Iranian oil customers indicates cuts made by major customers compared to 2011.

-Exemptions Issued13
+Exemptions Issued18

 - On March 20, 2012, the Secretary of State announced the first group of 11 countries that had achieved an exemption for significantly reducing oil purchases from Iran: Belgium, the Czech Republic, France, Germany, Greece, Italy, Japan, the Netherlands, Poland, Spain, and Britain.
 The exemptions for these 11 countries were all renewed (for 180 days) on September 14, 2012, on March 13, 2013, and again on September 6, 2013. - On June 11, 2012, the Administration granted seven more exemptions based on reductions of oil purchases from Iran of about 20% in each case: India, Korea, Turkey, Malaysia, South Africa, Sri Lanka, and Taiwan.
-All seven exemptions were renewed on December 7, 2012 (for another 180 days) and again on June 5, 2013.
+All seven exemptions were renewed on December 7, 2012 (for another 180 days), again on June 5, 2013, and again on November 29, 2013. - On June 28, 2012, the Administration granted exemptions to China and Singapore, two remaining major Iran oil customers, with China the single largest buyer (about 550,000 barrels per day in 2011).
+Both exemptions were renewed on December 7, 2012, again on June 5, 2013, and again on November 29, 2013.